What’s the Difference Between Copywriting and Content Writing?

 Use Templates to Fast-Track Your Success

-Once you have your content and copy strategy down, Megan Taylor’s Copy Template Shop provides the frameworks to put it all together.
+Once you have your content and copy strategy down, Megan Elliott’s Copy Template Shop provides the frameworks to put it all together.
 Start with her free Website Copy Roadmap to learn:

 - What to do before you start writing